karayabin/universe-snapshot/universe/Ling/Light_Kit/doc/api/Ling/Light_Kit/PageConfigurationTransformer/LazyReferenceResolver/transform.md

-LazyReferenceResolver::transform — Transforms the given pageConfiguration using the registered resolvers.
+LazyReferenceResolver::transform — Transforms the given page configuration array in place.